 Marketing: Dr. Vikas Mital, J. Hugh Liedtke Professor of Management.
 Leaders learn the importance of marketing their schools and developing a “brand” for distinction.
 With school choice a huge variable in education, leaders learn how to create a distinction to attract and retain students and teachers.

 Transformational Leadership: Dr. Anthony Muhammad, CEO of New Frontier 21 Consulting.
 Dr. Muhammad is recognized as one of the field’s leading experts in the areas of school culture and organizational climate.

-What school leaders are saying about the Executive Education Academy:
+What school and district leaders are saying about the Executive Education Academy

 Overall, I can’t say how humbled and happy I am to be a part of this wonderful cohort and program.
 Never in my wildest dreams did I ever think I would be selected, let alone be in the same room as some of our peers and learn from some of the brightest minds in education.
 If anything, this program shouldn’t be a thought, but a recommendation for years 1-5 principals on building the schools that help students change the world around them for years to come.
 We need more cage-busters!!!